databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_frombands
 **************

-.. function:: rst_frombands(rasters)
+.. function:: rst_frombands(tiles)

-    Combines a collection of rasters into a single raster.
+    Combines a collection of raster tiles of different bands into a single raster.
     The rasters must have the same extent.
     The rasters must have the same pixel coordinate reference system.
     The output raster will have the same extent as the input rasters.